-Learning objective Content Personal study activities 8.1 Determine the centroid and the Difference between the centroid and Study: Module 5. centre of gravity of mechanical parts. the centre of gravity.
-Locating the centroid and the centre Do the exercises in Module 5. • of gravity.
-Consult reference books.
+Learning objective Content Personal study activities 8.1 Determine the centroid and the centre of gravity of mechanical parts.
+Difference between the centroid and the centre of gravity.
+Locating the centroid and the centre Study: Module 5.
+Do the exercises in Module 5. of gravity. ✦ Consult reference books.